 When putting together a functional risk management plan, we should analyse risk factors and determine the best strategies for risk management.

-A good understanding of where in a construction project risk may come from is required, in order to be able to predict and minimise overall risk.
-Risk sources can be divided into the following areas:
+A good understanding of where a risk may come from is required, to be able to predict and minimise overall construction project risk.
+Risk factors in the construction industry can be divided into the following areas:

-It’s quite clear that any of the above risk sources have the potential to cause severe damage to a construction process.
-Thus, we trust that you are understand why being able to foresee these risks is important.
+It’s quite clear that any of the above risk factors have the potential to cause severe damage to a construction process.
+Thus, we trust that you understand why being able to foresee these risks is important.

-Developing a proper risk management plan is fundamental for appropriate and successfully dealing with risk sources.
-This complex process can be divided into six major steps, being:
+Developing a proper risk management plan is fundamental for successful dealing with risk factors.
+This complex construction risk management plan should include the following aspects:

-Above, we classified the risk types.
-Now, it is your task to figure out, which of these categories apply to your project.
+Above, we classified the construction project risks.
+Now, it is your task to figure out, as a project management consultant, which of these categories apply to your project.
 Identification of these risks should always be done prior to the launch of your project.
 Provide your management with enough time to tackle the assessment of risks and deal with them.

 Risks that have a high likelihood and high impact should be tackled first.
 Those that are less likely to occur and impact the project can be postponed for later.

 There are four simple ways to deal with such a complex issue such as construction risks: